 Be careful not to over-exfoliate though.
 Removing dead skin can help reduce the number of ingrown hairs in an area but frequently exfoliating can also contribute to ingrown hairs because the skin regenerates quickly, and the hair follicles will be covered before they start to grow.

 You shouldn’t ever tweeze the hair whilst it is under the skin because this may break the skin in the area and cause an infection.
+You also run the risk of leaving a fragment of hair under the surface of the skin.

-Once the hair has lifted out, you can use a sterile tweezer to gently pull the hair out.
 If the ingrown hair is infected, you will need to see your doctor who may prescribe an antibiotic.

 Rosa recommends creams with ingredients that exfoliate the skin such as salicylic acid, glycolic acid or lactic acid.
 You can read more about these ingredients in our guide to the acids in your skincare.